msvbd/Regex-for-Fortran/README.md

  F
 ```
 ### `assignment (=)` example
-There is overloaded operator for character.
+There is the overloaded operator for character variable.
 _Note: I'm not sure it is useful._
 ```
   character(len=:),allocatable :: my_match